leonstafford/leonstafford.github.io/essays/short_distance_relationships.md

 Studies of prisoners in extreme isolation have shown that most tend to develop any pre-disposed mental disorders.
 Rather than locking ourselves away and being alone, living on one's own while in a loving relationship may help to remind us of who we are.
 Having your own social group and activities, along with those shared by your partner helps define us.

-How did you fall in meet?
+How did you first meet?
 How did you fall in love?
-Where you already living together or did you have your own lives which was part of the attraction?
+Where you already living together or did you have your own lives, which was part of the attraction?

 [back](/)